 In a world that is warped with materialism and an inherent need to be selfish, sacrificing one’s own comfort for the sake of Allah to help others comes across as an alien practice.

-Eid-ul Adha is a perfect way to surrender one’s self in humility to Allah, as Prophet Ibrahim obeyed the sacrifice of his own son, Prophet Ismail (peace be upon them both).
+Eid-ul-Adha is a perfect way to surrender oneself in humility to Allah.
+Just like Prophet Ibrahim obeyed the sacrifice of his own son, Prophet Ismail (peace be upon them both).

 Throughout the year, reflect on what steps you can do to become a better Muslim through the act of sacrifice.